-The Organization follows the restricted fund method of accounting for contributions.
 The operating fund reports the activity related to the operations and administration of the Organization.

 The externally restricted fund reports the activity related to the planned giving operations of the Organization for which contributions have been externally restricted by the donor.
 The capital fund reports the activity related to the capital assets of the Organization.
-The Nia fund reports the activity related to Nia Technologies Inc.
+The Nia fund reports the activity related to Nia.

-The internally restricted reserve fund was established by the Board in 2020.
+The internally restricted reserve fund was established by the Board of Directors (the "Board") in 2020.
 The reserve fund is only to be used when approved by the Board for items they deem necessary.
 The intent is to have funds available to fund charitable operations in times of financial difficulty.
 The reserve is to be funded through transfers from unrestricted net assets that are sourced from operational surpluses.